MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/video-rendering.md

   50 x H16m (16 cores, 225 GB RAM, Premium Storage 512 GB), 2 TB Blob Storage, 1-TB egress

 * 10 High-Performance CPU VMs: [Cost Estimate][hpc-est-low]

   10 x H16m (16 cores, 225 GB RAM, Premium Storage 512 GB), 2 TB Blob Storage, 1-TB egress

-### Low-Priority VM Pricing
+### Pricing for low-priority VMs

-Azure Batch also supports the use of Low-Priority VMs* in the node pools, which can potentially provide a substantial cost saving.
-For a price comparison between standard VMs and Low-Priority VMs, and to find out more about Low-Priority VMs, see [Batch Pricing][batch-pricing].
+Azure Batch also supports the use of low-priority VMs in the node pools, which can potentially provide a substantial cost saving.
+For more information, including a price comparison between standard VMs and low-priority VMs, see [Azure Batch Pricing][batch-pricing].

-\* Please note that only certain applications and workloads will be suitable to run on Low-Priority VMs.
+> [!NOTE]
+> Low-priority VMs are only suitable for certain applications and workloads.

-## Related Resources
+## Related resources

 [Azure Batch Overview][batch-overview]